Windows Safety Master

 Complete these steps to access your desktop:

-1. Wait until Windows Safety Master finishes it's fake security scan and click "Settings" (at the top of the main window).
+1. Wait until Windows Safety Master completes the fake security scan and click "Settings" (at the top of the main window).

-4. Access "My Computer" - double click on "My Computer" icon.
+4. Access "My Computer" - double click the "My Computer" icon.

 5. Navigate to C:\Users\[YOUR USER NAME]\AppData\Roaming

 6. Locate a file named "svc-[random letters].exe" and click your right mouse button over this file.

 7. In the opened menu select "Rename".
 Change the filename of "svc-[random letters].exe" to "fake.exe".